angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/azuread-security-intel-concept-overview.md

-# Azure AD security intelligence API overview
+# Azure AD security intelligence in Microsoft Graph

 {1-2 sentences about the value of this feature/service to its target customers.}